Back to Articles

 3. Refined employer definitions.
 The new rules add criteria to exclude organizations engaging in unlawful activities.
 For most nurses at legitimate healthcare institutions, this won't matter — but it tightens the qualifying employer definition.

-💡 Action Item: Before July 1, 2026 If you're currently in graduate nursing school, ensure your loans are disbursed before July 1 to lock in the current IDR plan options and Grad PLUS eligibility.
-This gives you more flexibility in your PSLF strategy.
+If you're currently in graduate nursing school, ensure your loans are disbursed before July 1 to lock in the current IDR plan options and Grad PLUS eligibility.
+This is critical for maintaining maximum flexibility in your repayment strategy.

 Beyond PSLF: Other Forgiveness Programs for Nurses